How to Get 1,000 Daily Pageviews on Your Blog

 1. Blogging Often: At least two or three times weekly.
 Use these tips and tricks to write great blogs faster.
 Blogging often brings your audience a level of consistency.
 This consistency is what builds trust in your website.
 Trust is the new currency of the internet.

-1. Guest Blogging Monthly: An outstanding post covering a topic in-depth will help get you featured on other high traffic resources.
+1. Guest Blogging Monthly: An outstanding post covering an in-depth topic will help get you featured on other high-traffic resources.
 Find blogs in your niche and contact them.
-Submit a post and talk to them.
+Submit a bar and talk to them.
 Show them you know their audience as you cater to the same audience on your site.
 You don’t have to be promotional in your material.
 Just provide solid information.

 READ MORE :

-1. Building a Social Following: Make use of tools and data to find influencers that focus on your niche so you can engage with them and gain followers.
+1. Building a Social Following: Use tools and data to find influencers that focus on your niche so you can engage with them and gain followers.
 Finding the right person often leads to a strong partnership.
-You can help this effort by staying consistent and focusing on one or two people, and building a real relationship with them.
+You can help this effort by staying consistent, focusing on one or two people, and building real relationships with them.
 Look for a long-term plan of growth versus a short-term growth outlook.

 1. Utilizing Copywriting Techniques: Find ways to write better content with wording, phrases, and tested swipe files.
 Other writers have blazed a path already.
 Learn to utilize their recipes for success.
 Gaining interest and attention from your audience is 90% of earning that first click to your website.
 Focus on headlines and scannable points.

-1. Have Great Sales Funnels with Captivating Lead Captures: Lead magnets that evoke emotion are the beginning of your conversion-optimized funnel.
+1. Have Great Sales Funnels with Captivating Lead Captures: Emotionful Lead magnets are the beginning of your conversion-optimized funnel.
 Your audience must trust you enough to enter their email address.
-Then you must provide credible offers that lead them to a purchase point.
+Then, you must provide credible offers that lead them to a purchase point.
 The decision to buy or not will now depend on how well you do, leading to that point, Plan Trussler.

 1. Long Articles that Cover Subjects in Depth: Sometimes 4,000 words with pictures and a complete walk-through on a subject are needed.
-Don’t just make long content to have longer content.
+Don’t just make long content to have a longer range.
 Make sure your content covers a subject in-depth and helps the audience find their way to the answer.

 2. Use a Headline Analyzer (like CoScheduler’s) with High Scores: Tools and Swipe Files to use every ounce of power in those 72-80 characters.
-Titles and headlines are one of the biggest factors to gaining a first-time reader.
+Titles and headlines are among the biggest factors in gaining a first-time reader.
 Once they are at your site, you can then begin building trust.
 First, you have to get them to your post.
 That is why your headlines are so important.
 That is their first impression of you.
 You wear nice clothes for a reason—first impressions matter.

 Dennis Bailey